List of abandoned and unfinished films: Films abandoned during post-production or completed and never released

 Films that completed principal photography, or in the case of animated films, after most animation had been completed, but were abandoned during the post-production phase or were completed and never released.

+List of rescued films

 Most expensive abandoned films

 The most expensive films with information available from reliable sources regarding how much money had been spent on the film when it was abandoned.